Jeff-Lewis/docker-cloud-startup/README.md

 ### EC2 Tags and BYOH Node Labels

-A `Docker-Cloud-UUID` tag will always be set on every ec2 instance if launched successfully.
+A `Docker-Cloud-UUID` and `Docker-Cloud-Namespace` tag will always be set on every ec2 instance if launched successfully.
 Every BYOH node will also be labeled with the following instance details: `availabilityZone`, `instanceId`, `instanceType`, `privateIp`, and `region`.

 Use the `TAGS` configuration to specify custom EC2 tags.
 Any tags that begin with "Docker-Cloud-" are automatically applied as labels to the Docker Cloud node.